📋 Quick Summary: Wrongful Death Lawyer Serving Clients in Nassau County

 2. Gather Evidence: Collecting evidence is crucial.
 This includes obtaining medical records, death certificates, and any relevant incident reports that can prove negligence or fault in the death of your loved one.

-4. File the Claim: Your attorney will help you prepare and file a wrongful death complaint in the appropriate court.
+4. File the Claim: Your New York attorney will help you prepare and file a wrongful death complaint in the appropriate court.
 This document will outline the basis of your claim and the damages you are seeking.

 Importance of Acting Swiftly: New York’s statute of limitations for filing a wrongful death claim is generally two years from the date of death.
 It is crucial to begin the process as soon as possible to avoid being barred from recovering compensation due to a missed deadline.